there's a light in the attic

 Oscar Micheaux

 Micheaux was one of the first major black filmmakers in the U.S., and this is one of the earliest surviving feature films by a black director.
-A direct response to Birth of a Nation, this film shows lynching, racial violence, and systemic oppression from a black perspective.
-Micheaux worked completely outside the Hollywood studio system.
-He wrote, directed, produced, and distributed his own films, representing black life as an independent filmmaker without white studio controlling and shaping the narrative.
+A direct response to Birth of a Nation, it shows lynching, racial violence, and systemic oppression from a black perspective.
+Micheaux worked completely outside the Hollywood system.
+He wrote, directed, produced, and distributed his own films, representing black life as an independent filmmaker without white studio executives controlling and shaping the narrative.

 Restored B&W Full Film